-The 6th Edition Law states that a stroke may be declared to have been played, but does not specify when this may occur.
+The 6th Edition law states that a stroke may be declared to have been played, but does not specify when this may occur.
 The 7th Edition allows a stroke to be declared whenever the striker is entitled to play the stroke (including before the preceding stroke has ended - see above).
 This may mean that if time is about to expire the striker can quickly declare a stroke to have been played in order to gain an extra turn - as long as the striker's ball is at rest in a lawful position when the declaration is made.

-The treatment of marginal positions (Laws 13, 15, 16, 20, 21, 29, 36)
+The treatment of borderline positions (Laws 8, 13, 15, 16, 20, 21, 29, 36, 55)